House Rewire Cost in Birmingham: Local Electrician Prices

 - Smart Switch replacement – Apart from added labour costs, each smart switch will cost you between £20 and £30

-- New consumer unit (fuse box).
-This can cost between £400 and £600, but with a full rewire, this is often included in your quote.
+- New consumer unit (fuse box) — This can cost between £400 and £600 installed, but with a full rewire, this is often included in your quote.
 Check when you compare quotes

-- Plastering and redecoration after a rewire.
-Plasterers in Birmingham charge on average £30 an hour.
+- Plastering and redecoration — Plasterers in Birmingham charge on average £30 an hour.
 A Birmingham painter and decorator will charge around £23 an hour

 - EICR Certificate – In Birmingham, prices range from around £100 to £250, depending on the size of your property

-- Cost of a Visitor's Permit for a tradesperson’s visit if you live in an area where parking is only permitted with a permit – Birmingham Council currently (2026) charge £3.50 for a book of 5 24-hour tickets.
+- Visitor's Permit for a tradesperson's visit — If you live in an area where parking is only permitted with a permit, Birmingham Council currently (2026) charge £3.50 for a book of five 24-hour tickets.
 The cost of parking may be added to your quote

 How Long Does a House Rewire Take?